 NEW YORK (AP) – Tom Cruise heavily criticized NBC “Today” show host Matt Lauer on Friday.
 The conversation began with Tom Cruise condemning Brooke Shields for taking anti-depressants.
 The interview became more heated when Cruise challenged Laurer on the necessity of using any drugs or form of psychiatry in solving man’s problems.
-Eventually the discussion moved to where I believe Cruise wanted it to go, generic viagra prescription and that was to showcase his personal belief in Scientology as the great problem solver for all of man’s ills (MSNBC June 25th, ampoule 2005)
+Eventually the discussion moved to where I believe Cruise wanted it to go, prescription and that was to showcase his personal belief in Scientology as the great problem solver for all of man’s ills (MSNBC June 25th, ampoule 2005)

 The dialogue between Lauer and Cruise

 Cruise: “Scientology is something that you don’t understand.
 It’s like you could be a Christian and be a Scientologist.”

 Cruise: “It is a religion.
 Because it’s dealing with the spirit.
 You as a spiritual being.
 It gives you tools you can use to apply to your life.”

 Lauer: Katie has mentioned that she is embracing, or at least exposing herself and opening herself up to, Scientology.
 At this stage in your life, could you be with someone who doesn’t have an interest?

 Cruise: You know, Scientology is something that you don’t understand.
 It’s like, you could be a Christian and be a Scientologist, okay.
 Scientology is something-

 Lauer: So, it doesn’t replace religion.

 Cruise: It is a religion.
 Because it’s dealing with the spirit.
 You as a spiritual being.
 It gives you tools you can use to apply to your life.